edwardoughton/dice/README.md

 Digital Infrastructure Cost Estimator (DICE)
 ============================================

-This repository is a place holder for the `dice` model.
+This repository is the home of the `dice` model.

 Authors